bormaxi8080/osint-timeline/DRAFT.md

 **New from GitHub Community:**

 asciinema is a free and open source solution for recording terminal sessions and sharing them on the web: https://github.com/gvcgo/asciinema

+The YouTube Skipper Chrome Extension is a handy tool designed to enhance your YouTube viewing experience by automatically skipping skippable ads.
+Say goodbye to those pesky ads that interrupt your videos, and enjoy uninterrupted content seamlessly: https://github.com/dikshantrajput/skip-yt-ad

 XHideCursor - Minimal X-application which hides the cursor on key-press and unhides it on mouse-movement efficiently: https://github.com/astier/xhidecursor